 - Study space

-We expect to open this new facility in mid-2019 and are keen to explore and develop research ideas now and for the future.
+We expect to open this new facility in late-2019 and are keen to explore and develop research ideas now and for the future.
 NBIF will be well placed to facilitate industry secondments to promote and accelerate the translation of our research into industry and share best practice.

 Find out more